AkshitaPawar/AkshitaPawar/README.md

-Hi, I’m AkshitaPawar.
+Hey, I’m AkshitaPawar.
+I have learned some languages like C++ , Python and a bit of Kotlin and  I’m currently learning Java .
 I’m interested in data science and learning new computer languages.
-I have learned C++ , Python and a bit of Kotlin and  I’m currently learning Java .
-Contact me:- Gmail - akshitapawar2003@gmail.com,
+Contact me via :- Gmail - akshitapawar2003@gmail.com,
 Instagram  - akshitaapawar,
 Twitter  - @AkshitaPawar12,
 Discord - Akshita Pawar#6024.